bitcoin-api/bitcoin-api-full-stack/README.md

 **About**

+This section deals with set up for deployment to a remote Linux server.
+The deployment method used is called Giraffe Lick Leaf (GLL Deployment).
+The way GLL Deployment works is you input a deploy command on your home computer that specifies a NodeJS service for the Bitcoin node.
+The deploy command triggers your home computer to send the most recent code for the specified NodeJS service to the remote Linux server.
+The Linux server accepts and installs the specified NodeJs service if it doesn't already exist, or it updates the existing service.

-This section goes through how set up the the Bitcoin-Api Bitcoin node backend for deployment.
+This section goes through how to set up the Bitcoin-Api Bitcoin node backend for deployment.
+The main task is to transfer the Tree Deploy🌲🌳 code to the Linux server.
+The tree deploy code runs on your Linux server and it accepts and install the incoming code sent from your home computer.

 **Steps**